 Important Resource: Graduate Student Repository Folder of Reading Lists

 To help you prepare the reading lists for each of your fields, the History Graduate Student Association (HGSA) has prepared an online repository (using OneDrive) of compiled reading lists.
 To receive access to the folder:

 Form of the examination

 - Written Examinations.
-PhD candidates must complete two written field examinations, one based on an area and period and the other thematic.
-The examinations test the candidate's mastery of the factual knowledge, central historiographical issues and theoretical concepts of the field.
+The examinations test the candidate's mastery of the factual knowledge, central historiographical issues, and theoretical concepts of the field.
 Doctoral students are required to complete two written take-home examinations, one in each field, over a two-week period.
+Students have a week to write for each field and may choose which field they do first.
 The comprehensive exams should total no more than 10,000 words.

 - Oral Examination.
-In the week following the written examinations, candidates will take an oral examination, to be based mainly on the candidate's written field examinations.
-All of the questions posed on the written exams are open to oral questioning.
+In the week following the written examinations, candidates take an oral examination, to be based mainly on the candidate's written field examinations.
+All of the questions posed in the written examinations are open to oral questioning.
 Other questions relevant to the field reading lists also may be expected.
 The oral examination is normally three hours in duration.
 The written and oral examinations in each field will receive one grade (pass/fail).
 A student who fails either major field must repeat the written and oral examinations in all fields.
 No substitution of fields at re-examination will be permitted.
 A student will be allowed to re-sit comprehensives only once, and will be required to withdraw from the PhD program upon a second failure in one or more fields.
-Comprehensive doctoral examinations can be held anytime between Sept.
-1st to April 1st of the second year.
+Comprehensive doctoral examinations should be held between October and December of the second year.

 Comprehensive Exam Checklist

 - Assemble your committee (Term 1, Year 1)